RidloGhifary/learn-docker/README.md

 ## Docker architecture

 - Docker using Client-Server architecture
-- Docker client berkomunikasi dengan Docker daemon (server)
+- Docker client communicate with docker server
-- Saat kita menginstall Docker, biasanya didalamnya sudah terdapat Docker Client dan Docker Daemon
+- When we installed docker, normally there will be docker client and docker server
-- Docker Client dan Docker Daemon bisa berjalan di satu sistem yang sama
+- Docker Client and Docker Daemon could possibly running on the same system
-- Docker Client dan Docker Daemon berkomunikasi menggunakan REST API
+- Docker Client and Docker Daemon communicate using REST API

 ![alt text](image.png)